GMihai00/Cplusplus_IPCLib/README.md

 3. Update submodules: git submodule update --init --recursive
 4. Install openssl if not already on system
 5. Change to cross-platform directory
-6. run cmake + run make to build IPC lib
+6. run cmake + run make to build IPC lib (sample can be found under {repo-root}/cross-platform/build.sh)
 7. Libraries to be added as Additional Dependencies: IPC and all other dependencies that can be found inside CMake depending on platform
 8. Include headers depending on your needs (web_server.hpp/secure_web_client.hpp/web_client.hpp for web-based newer IPC client.hpp and server.hpp for older local IPC)